dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 - **Declared members**: For each member declaration of the `enum` declaration *E*, the same member is added to the class *C*.
 This includes constructors (which must be `const` generative or non-`const` factory constructors.)

-- **Default constructor**: If no generative constructors were declared, and no unnamed factory constructor was added, a default generative constructor is added:
+- **Default constructor**: If no generative constructors were declared, and also no unnamed factory constructor was declared, a default generative constructor is added:

   ```dart
   const Name();
   ```

   _(This differs from the default constructor of a normal `class` declaration by being constant, and by being added even if a factory constructor is present.
-If no generative constructor is declared, and the unnamed constructor is taken by a factory constructor, there is no way for the enum declaration to compile successfully, since the declaration must contain at least one enum value, and that enum value must refer to a generative constructor.)_
+If no generative constructor is declared, and the unnamed constructor name is taken by a factory constructor, there is no way for the enum declaration to compile successfully, since the declaration must contain at least one enum value, and that enum value must refer to a generative constructor.)_

 - **Enum values**: For each `<enumEntry>` with name `id` and index *i* in the comma-separated list of enum entries, a constant value is created, and a static constant variable named `id` is created in *C* with that value.
 All the constant values are associated, in some implementation dependent way, with